Cameroceras: Classification

-Two beached Cameroceras shells during the Ordovician-Silurian extinction event.
+Two beached Cameroceras shells during the Late Ordovician mass extinction.

 Cameroceras has historically been utilized as a "wastebasket taxon" in which species of large orthoconic endocerids such as Endoceras, Vaginoceras, and Meniscoceras were originally placed.
 This poses difficulty for describing Cameroceras as a distinct genus.
 The type species Cameroceras trentonense was named by Conrad in 1842, based on fossils from the Trenton Limestone of western New York state.
 The original specimen of C. trentonense is apparently lost, which complicates comparisons to other endocerids.

 Hall, who named and described Endoceras annulatum in 1847, recognized C. trentonense as a valid combination, but used Endoceras for other specimens of large endocerids from the Trenton Limestone.
 Sardeson (1925/1930) suggested that Cameroceras and Endoceras are potentially different growth stages of the same genus, though other authors have doubted this perspective.

 For many historical studies, Cameroceras was considered to take precedence over Endoceras whenever the two refer to the same species, according to the principle of priority.
 Cameroceras' vague early descriptions have led other authors to prefer Endoceras or other better-described genera when the nomenclature is in question.
 Recent studies generally accept both Cameroceras and Endoceras as valid genera, even some species are in an unstable state between the two.

 Species

 Fossils assigned to Cameroceras have been found in North America, Asia, and Europe throughout the Ordovician, though most species occur in the Katian stage of the Late Ordovician.
-Reports of Cameroceras fossils from the Wenlock epoch of the Silurian are based on Rossicoceras hudsonicum, an Ontarian endocerid species sometimes placed within Cameroceras.
+Reports of Cameroceras fossils from the Wenlock epoch of the Silurian are based on Rossicoceras hudsonicum, an endocerid species from Ontario which is sometimes placed within Cameroceras.
 Species which are currently referred to Cameroceras rather than to other endocerids include: